-The Lune was born in 2015 at Innisfree Poetry Bookstore & Café.
-It took shape in the wake of LuNaMoPoLiS, a publisher of poetry founded by two primates who lived aboard a pirate ship while attending the Jack Kerouac School.
-The publication's name comes from the short form invented by Jack Collom¹ (also: Robert Kelly²); the inceptive journal—envelope-bound broadsides—was inspired by Dave Korn³; and in all permutations, The Lune has been informed by the poets Anne Waldman⁴, Reed Bye⁵ & Maureen Seaton⁶.
+Born in 2015 at Innisfree Poetry Bookstore & Café, The Lune took shape in the wake of LuNaMoPoLiS, a publisher of poetry founded by two primates who lived aboard a pirate ship while attending the Jack Kerouac School.
+The publication's name comes from the short form invented by Jack Collom and Robert Kelly.

-² See: "Leaping Into the Unknown" (Modern American Poetry)
+- "Leaping Into the Unknown: Robert Bly's Deep Image" (Modern American Poetry)

 - "Fairbanks Bus" 142 by Dave Korn (ChristopherMcCandless.info)